anilca-lab/FIS-Mod4-Project/README.md

 Project Members: Brad Johnson and Anil Onal

-Goals: To come up with the model specification appropriate to examine the proposed relationship, collect the necassary data, and train and test the model.
+Goals: To come up with the model specification appropriate to examine the proposed relationship, collect the necessary data, and train and test the model.

 Responsibilities:
  - Define project scope and focus